citp/privacy-policy-historical/u/un/uni/unicredit.eu.md

 **The "Data Controller"
 **

 Following consultation of this website, data on identified or identifiable persons may be processed.
 The "data controller" is UniCredit S.p.A., whose Registered Office is in Rome at Via Alessandro Specchi n.
-16 and whose Operational Headquarters is in Milan, Piazza Cordusio.
+16 and whose Operational Headquarters is in Milan, Piazza Gae Aulenti, 3, Tower A - 20154 Milan.
 In case of data processing running, within the various sections of the website will be pointed out the relevant Data Processors.

 **Place of data processing
 **

-The processing of data connected with the web services of this site takes place at the above Headquarters and also at the office in Via Livio Cambi, 1, in Milan and is performed only by the personnel of UniCredit S.p.A., in charge of the processing, or by employees of UniCredit Global Information Services S.C.p.A., the "Data Processor" designated by the controller UniCredit S.p.A..
+The processing of data connected with the web services of this site takes place at the above Headquarters and also at the office in Via Livio Cambi, 1, in Milan and is performed only by the personnel of UniCredit S.p.A., in charge of the processing, or by employees of UniCredit Business Integrated Solutions S.C.p.A., the "Data Processor" designated by the controller UniCredit S.p.A..
 No personal data deriving from the web service is disseminated.
 The personal data provided by users are used for the sole purpose of performing the service or task requested and are communicated to third parties only when necessary for this purpose.